Investors batten down hatches for volatile end to 2014

 The tide turned abruptly this week with the close of the third quarter and major stock markets have lurched down at the start of October, a month associated with previous market shakeouts including the 1929 and 1987 crashes.

-Two weeks earlier, the benchmark S&P 500 index .SPX reached an all-time high, prompting many investors to speculate that shares were too expensive by most historical measures.
+Two weeks earlier the S&P 500 .SPX reached an all time high, prompting many investors to speculate that shares were too expensive by most historical measures.
 Since reaching that peak on Sept.
 19, Wall Street has dropped nearly 4 percent and many expect more volatility to come.

 "The last three years have been quite good for equities but now it's going be a lot harder.
 Unfortunately you've now got to invest with seat-belts on...
 You have to accept more volatility.
 We expect the next six months to be very challenging," said Remi Ajewole, a multi asset fund manager at Schroders, one of Europe's largest independent investment groups.